Cast: Farhan Akhtar, Divya dutta, Sonam kapoor, Pawan Malhotra

 Running time: 187 minutes.

 It runs flawlessly with splashes of adrenaline rushing sequences induced with hair-raising background score from the very first moment it unfolds.
-Add to that the emotionally stirring scenes, pitch-perfect casting, hair-raising background scores, a very detailed screenplay, solid supporting cast and the dedication of Farhan essaying the role of Milkha Singh and you have the perfect recipe for a blockbuster.
-If there is something that can make you put on your running shoes and run that extra mile for your country, than this is IT.
+Add to that the emotionally stirring scenes, pitch-perfect casting, hair-raising background scores, a very detailed screenplay, solid supporting cast and the dedication of Farhan essaying the role of Milkha Singh and you have the perfect recipe for a blockbuster in the form of Bhaag Milkha Bhaag.
+If there is something that can make you put on your running shoes and run that extra mile for your country, then this is IT.

 A movie on the flying Sikh’s life is expected to fly through smoothly.
 Well, this doesn’t disappoint you, even with a running time of 3 hours and 7 minutes!!!!
-The story, of course based on the life of Milkha Singh, is inspiring in itself.
-From being a child affected by the partition, to ending up in the Indian army, which ultimately paves his way towards the being the athlete, winning laurels all over the world, the topsy-turvy journey explained through Rang de basanti styled flash-backs.
+The story of Bhaag Milkha Bhaag, of course based on the life of Milkha Singh, is inspiring in itself.
+From being a child affected by partition to ending up in the Indian army, which ultimately paves his way towards the being the athlete, winning laurels all over the world, the topsy-turvy journey explained through Rang de basanti styled flash-backs.
 The complexity of his life has been simplified with every detail possible.

 The casting has been done brilliantly; you cannot single out even one character which didn’t fit the bill.
 Even Sonam kapoor doesn’t leave a single trace of her “acting” in the smallest role that she has played yet.
 Guess, that’s why she agreed to be paid just Rs 11 for the same.

-Apart from Sonam, Rebecca Breeds with which Milkha has a small fling in Australia and the Indian swimmer (debutante Pakistani model Meesha Shafi ) from which he despises in the movie but is his present wife have roles where they look great, and act too.
+Apart from Sonam, Rebecca Breeds with which Milkha has a small fling in Australia and the Indian swimmer (debutante Pakistani model Meesha Shafi ) from which he despises in the movie but is (in real life) his present wife have roles where they look and act great.